applerosander-coder/Hikari/SETUP_INSTRUCTIONS.md

 **Issue**: Subscription errors in logs
 - **Solution**: This is expected - we've removed the subscriptions table since this is now an auction platform, not a SaaS.
 The errors are harmless.

+**Issue**: GitHub OAuth opens in popup window
+- **Solution**: This is expected behavior when running in Replit.
+Make sure popup blockers are disabled for your Replit domain.
+The popup will complete OAuth and redirect back to your app.

+**Issue**: "Popup blocked" message when signing in with GitHub
+- **Solution**: Allow popups for your Replit domain in your browser settings.
+This is necessary for OAuth to work in Replit's iframe environment.

 ## 📝 Files Reference

 - `supabase_auction_schema.sql` - Database table definitions